 That could be said about a lot of what’s going on in Macon these days – something for everyone.

 Artsy Enclave: Building on the success of the College Hill Corridor, local leaders have turned their attention to a long neglected area of the city on the east side of I-75.
 The latest neighborhood revitalization effort is aimed at using artists to drive economic development.
 Called “Mill Hill,” the proposed arts village along four blocks of the historic Fort Hawkins Neighborhood in East Macon is modeled after a similar community in Florida.

-The neighborhood, near an entrance to the Ocmulgee National Monument, was once the mill village for the Bibb Manufacturing Co.’s Bibb Mill No. 1, and it is filled with historic craftsman-style homes.
+The neighborhood, near an entrance to the Ocmulgee Mounds National Historical Park, was once the mill village for the Bibb Manufacturing Co.’s Bibb Mill No. 1, and it is filled with historic craftsman-style homes.